Fireplace Screens – Blending Function and Design in Fireplace Accessories

 Searching for a new look in fireplace screens?

 • If you are tired of having to move the one each time you tend your fire, consider getting a new one with access doors.
-Just open one or both access doors on such a screen, and you can stoke a fire or add logs as easily as putting a milk carton back in your refrigerator.
+Just open one or both access doors on such a screen.
+Then you can stoke a fire or add logs as easily as putting a milk carton back in your refrigerator.
 They are available in both three-panel models where the access doors are in the center panel and in single-panel models with double doors.

 • Consider a flat, single panel screen.
 The single panel fireplace screen fits up against your fireplace and instantly updates the look of your hearth.